-Unless otherwise specified in this permit, the Permittee shall electronically submit all reports to EPA as NetDMR attachments rather than as hard copies.
+Unless otherwise specified in this Permit, the Permittee shall electronically submit all reports to EPA as NetDMR attachments rather than as hard copies.
 Because the due dates for reports described in this permit may not coincide with the due date for submitting DMRs (which is no later than the 15th day of the month following the monitoring period), a report submitted electronically as a NetDMR attachment shall be considered timely if it is electronically submitted to EPA using NetDMR with the next DMR due following the particular report due date specified in this permit.

-3. Submittal of Requests and Reports to EPA Water Division (WD)

-- a.
-The following requests, reports, and information described in this permit shall be submitted to the NPDES Applications Coordinator in EPA WD: - (1) Transfer of Permit notice; - (2) Request for changes in sampling location; - (3) Notification of proposal to add or replace chemicals and bio-remedial agents including microbes - b.
+- 3. Submittal of Requests and Reports to EPA Water Division (WD) - a.
+The following requests, reports, and information described in this Permit shall be submitted to the NPDES Applications Coordinator in EPA WD: - (1) Transfer of Permit notice; - (2) Request for changes in sampling location; and - (3) BMP/SWPPP reports and certifications, if required; - (4) Request to discharge new chemicals or additives; - (5) Request for pH Effluent Limitation Adjustment; - b.
 These reports, information, and requests shall be submitted to EPA WD electronically at R1NPDESReporting@epa.gov or by hard copy mail to the following address: